Trust Center · Security · Governance

 Authentication

-Production auth runs on Stytch with short-lived JWTs and a separate sandbox tenant for development.
-Admin actions gated behind explicit role checks on every request.
+Production auth runs on WorkOS with short-lived JWTs and a separate sandbox tenant for development.
+Admin actions are gated behind explicit role checks on every request.

 Transport